hack-entertainer/graperepo/QA_Checklist.md

   - Status: ✅
   - Route: `/report-detail/{report_number}`
   - Notes: Feature-complete from a happy-path perspective. ⚠️ Payment Status not yet needed but will be required if Draft Reports are introduced.

+- [ ] **Cloudinary File Security (Post-Release Hardening)**
+  - Expected: Uploaded videos and letters are not publicly accessible via raw URLs.
+  - Status: ⚠️ Deferred (Known Limitation)
+  - Notes:
+    - Files are currently uploaded to Cloudinary using public URLs.
+    - URLs are stored in the database and rendered conditionally.
+    - No access control, signed URLs, or authentication is enforced yet.
+    - Follow-up required before full production hardening:
+      - Convert uploads to authenticated/private Cloudinary assets **or**
+      - Serve downloads via application-controlled routes using `*_public_id`
+      - Optional: add expiration, authorization checks, and access logging
+    - No schema changes required to implement later.
 ---

 ## Answers (Defendant Flow)